Recent Releases

 STATE OF PACIFIC YOUTH

-The State of Pacific Youth (SOPY) report is in its third edition and has become a leading situation analysis on youth development in Pacific Island Countries and Territories (PICTs).
-Previous reports were published in 1998, 2005 and 2011.
+The State of Pacific Youth (SOPY) report, now in its third edition, has become a key situation analysis of youth development in Pacific Island Countries and Territories (PICTs).
+Previous editions were published in 1998, 2005, and 2011.

-In 2017, NAPS facilitated the creation of the new State of Youth in the Pacific Report.
-A review of the 2016 draft report was conducted including a desktop review of the region’s performance against Global YDI and SDG indicators.
-NAPS provided inputs to strengthen policy recommendations and the monitoring and evaluation of established frameworks.
+In 2017, NAPS facilitated the creation of the updated State of Youth in the Pacific Report.
+This involved a review of the 2016 draft report, including a desktop analysis of the region’s performance against Global YDI and SDG indicators.
+NAPS provided inputs to enhance policy recommendations and strengthen the monitoring and evaluation of established frameworks.

-The SOPY 2017, developed a conceptual framework and recommended indicators for a more systematic approach to monitor youth development across the Pacific region.
-It is also expected to serve as the base for evidence-based policy making and monitoring youth development across the region.
-Please click on the cover to download the report.
+The SOPY 2017 developed a conceptual framework and proposed indicators for a more systematic approach to monitoring youth development across the Pacific region.
+It aimed to serve as a foundation for evidence-based policymaking and tracking progress in youth development throughout the region.

 Cambodia YDI Cover.JPG